apache/trafficcontrol/grove/plugin/README.md

 * `onRequest` is called immediately when a request is received.
 It returns a boolean indicating whether to stop processing.
 Examples are IP blocking, or serving custom endpoints for statistics or to invalidate a cache entry.

+* `beforeCacheLookUp` is called immedidiately before looking the object up in the cache.
+It can be used to modify the cacheKey to be used to for this object using the passed `CacheKeyOverrideFunc` func.
+Once set using that function Grove will keep using that cacheKey throughout the life of the object in the cache.

 * `beforeParentRequest` is called immediately before making a request to a parent.
 It may manipulate the request being made to the parent.
 Examples are removing headers in the client request such as `Range`.

 * `beforeRespond` is called immediately before responding to a client.
 It may manipulate the code, headers, and body being returned.
 Examples are header modifications, or handling if-modified-since requests.